Nneji123/ycombinator-scraper/docs/installation.md

 Replace placeholders (`your_workatastartup_username`, `your_workatastartup_password`, `/path/to/logs`, `/path/to/chromedriver`) with your actual Workatastartup login credentials, desired logs directory, and the path to the ChromeDriver binary.

+You can also export the environment variables.
+E.g `export CHROMEDRIVER_BINARY=/path/to/chromedriver"

 **Note:** It's recommended to keep sensitive information like passwords in a secure manner.
 Do not share your `.env` file publicly.

 ### 3. Run the Scraper